 Oswaldo ‘Paquetá’ Biography

 Oswaldo Paqueta was born on the 8th of January 1940.
 He was raised in a very humble environment, his father was a street sweeper and money was scarce.
-Consequently Oswaldo found himself working to help the family from a very young age.
+Consequently, Oswaldo found himself working to help the family from a very young age.

-Even though life presented these financial obstacles, Paqueta always found time to exercise and live healthy.
+Even though life presented these financial obstacles, Paqueta always found time to exercise and live healthily.
 The first sports he took seriously were bodybuilding and judo, he excelled in both.
 The Judo he learned from a Japanese instructor called Nagashima who had a Dojo in Rio de Janeiro.

 A while after he began judo he started hearing about jiu jitsu and decided to give that a try as well, his first instructor was Almir Ribeiro in 1958.
 Fate had it that he would find a job as a messenger (office boy) at an office allocated in the same building as the “Academia Gracie” the famous jiu jitsu gym led by Helio Gracie.
-Paqueta would often use his lunchbreak to visit the Gracie Academy and see the classes though he couldn’t afford to train there.
-With the time spent at the academy he connected with Carlson Gracie, the nephew of Helio who trained there, the friendship between the two grew and one day Carlson asked his uncle Helio Gracie if he could let Paqueta train there, Helio agreed and as Oswaldo could not afford the tuition they settled to have him there for a fraction of the standard monthly fee.
+Paqueta would often use his lunch break to visit the Gracie Academy and see the classes though he couldn’t afford to train there.
+With the time spent at the academy he connected with Carlson Gracie, the nephew of Helio who trained there, the friendship between the two grew, and one day Carlson asked his uncle Helio Gracie if he could let Paqueta train there, Helio agreed and as Oswaldo could not afford the tuition they settled to have him there for a fraction of the standard monthly fee.